 The hyaluronic acid found in topical serums and creams, Plastic and Reconstructive Surgery—Global Open “Perpendicular Strut Injection of Hyaluronic Acid Filler for Deep Wrinkles” View Source , and Nutrition Journal “Ingested hyaluronan moisturizes dry skin” View Source is often made through the fermentation of bacteria.
 (It can also be made from Journal of Separation Science “Extraction of hyaluronic acid (HA) from rooster comb and characterization using flow field-flow fractionation (FlFFF) coupled with multiangle light scattering (MALS)” View Source , though this is much less common.)
 Each delivery method has been shown to provide benefits like reduced appearance of wrinkles and improved moisture content in the skin, with varying levels of efficacy.
 Topicals can deliver moisture all over the skin, injectables can help target deep wrinkles, and ingesting it helps deliver it all over the body.
 However you want to use it, it’s important to note that all effects are temporary.
 To see consistent results, hyaluronic acid must be continually applied or ingested.

-Are Hyaluronic Acid Supplements Actually Healthy?
+Are Hyaluronic Acid Supplements Healthy?

 Based on our research and review, hyaluronic acid supplements can be healthy-ish—in theory.
 In reality, though, sketchiness in the supplements industry as a whole makes us wary of giving these products a full-blown recommendation, even though hyaluronic acid itself has shown promising results in clinical trials.

-The other huge problem with hyaluronic acid supplements—and the supplements industry at large—is a lack of regulation.
+One huge problem with hyaluronic acid supplements—and the supplements industry at large—is a lack of regulation.
 The FDA “FDA 101: Dietary Supplements” View Source does not approve the safety or effectiveness of dietary supplements or their labels before they become available for sale.
 That forces everyday consumers to rely on the integrity of a brand when searching for a supplement.
 Unfortunately, some brands just aren’t trustworthy, despite how professional their bottles may look on a drugstore shelf.
 A JAMA Network Open “Unapproved Pharmaceutical Ingredients Included in Dietary Supplements Associated With US Food and Drug Administration Warnings” View Source of over-the-counter supplements (not specific to hyaluronic acid or other skin-directed products) found that hundreds of over-the-counter supplements contained unapproved pharmaceutical ingredients, which could cause serious health problems.

 To boost customer confidence, some supplement companies send their products to independent labs to test for contaminants and make sure they contain the amount of active ingredients listed on the label.
 However, this is by no means a requirement, and even brands that claim to undergo lab testing often aren’t transparent about which lab they used or the results they received.
 Very few brands reveal the source of their ingredients, so if you’re a vegan who’s wondering if the hyaluronic acid in a supplement comes from rooster comb, or you have another concern about what’s in those capsules or gummies you’re thinking of trying, those answers might not be easy (or even possible) to hunt down.

-Finally, all forms of oral hyaluronic acid may be unsafe for some people, particularly those with Clinical Drug Investigation “Caution should be used in long-term treatment with oral compounds of hyaluronic acid in patients with a history of cancer” View Source or a history of Wounds “Hyaluronic Acid-based Products are Strictly Contraindicated in Scleroderma-related Skin Ulcers” View Source (a condition that affects connective tissue, internal organs, and skin).
+All forms of oral hyaluronic acid may be unsafe for some people, particularly those with Clinical Drug Investigation “Caution should be used in long-term treatment with oral compounds of hyaluronic acid in patients with a history of cancer” View Source or a history of Wounds “Hyaluronic Acid-based Products are Strictly Contraindicated in Scleroderma-related Skin Ulcers” View Source (a condition that affects connective tissue, internal organs, and skin).
 So even though ingesting hyaluronic acid has shown promising results for skin in clinical trials, and is generally considered safe for daily consumption, a lack of transparency among supplement brands (including some that we tested) makes us hesitant to say they’re actually “healthy.”
 We recommend looking into any supplement you’re thinking of trying and talking it over with a doctor or dietitian before giving it a whirl.

 The Nessie Rating: Healthy-ish

-Are Hyaluronic Acid Supplements Worth It?
+Do Hyaluronic Acid Supplements Work?

 Hyaluronic acid can help fight some of the effects of aging on the skin, including dryness.
 Whether or not a hyaluronic acid supplement is worth it for any individual depends on your comfort level with the brand behind it.
 Remember: The FDA doesn’t regulate supplements the same way it does medications—it requires that the manufacturers themselves evaluate their products’ safety and ensure their labels don’t make health claims that lack evidence.
 The FDA will, however, “ FDA “Dietary Supplements” View Source ” against a product that’s found to be tainted or labeled in a way that doesn’t align with FDA “Label Claims for Conventional Foods and Dietary Supplements” View Source , but that process might not start until well after you’ve got a bottle of that supplement in your medicine cabinet.
 That’s why it’s so important to research supplement brands and make sure you feel good about the manufacturer before taking one of its products.